roc-streaming/roc-toolkit/docs/sphinx/internals/glossary.rst

     An entity that corresponds to one sender connected to one receiver.

 *roc sender session*
-    Represenation of roc session on sender side.
+    Representation of roc session on sender side.

 *roc receiver session*
-    Represenation of roc session on receiver side.
+    Representation of roc session on receiver side.

 Audio
 =====